 Later in the conference, the sensor and industry session was held under the topic of “Overcoming the limits of existing industry through open innovation”.
 Here, Feel the Same (CEO Joonbum Bae), which produces a soft glove that recognizes the user’s movements and Sapien Semiconductor (CEO Myunghee Lee), which develops display solutions, were introduced as representative UNIST-based startups that will lead the Fourth Industrial Revolution.
 In addition, Professor Youngshin Kwak (School of Design and Human Engineering, UNIST) also attracted attention by presenting ‘Color and Sensibility Engineering Technology’.

 The event has been jointly organized by UNIST, Mirae Asset Daewoo and Sunbo Angel Partners, sponsored by KLP IP Consulting.
-About 400 people attended the event, including the Technology Guarantee Fund, Credit Guarantee Fund, Korea Venture Investment, Mirae Asset Venture Investment, Future Science Technology Holding, Busan Regional Union Technology Holdings, Hancom Investment, Unist Technology Holdings and External Venture Capital We reviewed the possibility of a subsequent investment.
+About 400 people attended the event, including the Korea Credit Guarantee Fund, Korea Venture Investment Corp., Mirae Asset Venture Investment, Future Science Technology Holding, Busan Regional Union Technology Holdings, Hancom Investment, UNIST Holdings Co.
+Ltd., as well as local businesses, venture capital firms, and startup incubators in South Korea.

 The event has been attended by Vice President Hyun-man Choi of Mirae Asset Daewoo, Co-CEO Jong-Hoon Oh and Mr. Young-Chan Choi of Sunbo Angel Partners, Executive Vice President Rack-kyu Kang of Korea Technology Finance Corporation (KIBO), Managing Director Sang-hun Lee of Hancom Inc.